 Elements of interpersonal communication

 The major elements of interpersonal communication are as follows:

 Communicators are the people involved in the communication process.
 In interpersonal communication, there is involvement of at least two people.
 They play the role of sender and receiver and exchange messages.

-It is a two way process where exchange of information can also occur simultaneously.
+It is a two-way process where the exchange of information can also occur simultaneously.
 Non-verbal communication continues even in the absence of verbal exchange of words.

 Messages are the words or signals, gestures and other non-verbal cues used to communicate.
 It is sent by one person to the other continuously and so goes the process of communication.

 Channel or medium is physical means used to send messages from one person to another.
 These mediums could be voice or sight for Face-to-face communication.
 Similarly, there are other mediums like phone, chat, video calls, etc.